-- If a suspected concussion occurs, after checking for neck injury, remove the athlete from play/activity immediately and seek assessment by a qualified medical professional (doctor). - Members of the player's and athlete's whānau and wider community (parents, coaches, teammates, sporting organisations) have an important role to play in recognising the signs and symptoms of concussion. - Individuals must NOT return to sport/activity on the day of a suspected concussion.
+- If a suspected concussion occurs, after checking for neck injury, remove the athlete from play/activity immediately and seek assessment by a health practitioner. - Members of the player's and athlete's whānau and wider community (parents, coaches, team-mates, sporting organisations) have an important role to play in recognising the signs and symptoms of concussion. - Individuals must NOT return to sport/activity on the day of a suspected concussion.